jupyter/notebook/docs/source/examples/Notebook/JavaScript Notebook Extensions.rst

 the notebook broken, but it also mean that you need to execute those cells on all the notebook every time you need to update the code.

-This can still be usefull in some cases, like the ``%autosave`` magic that allows to control the time between each save.
+This can still be useful in some cases, like the ``%autosave`` magic that allows to control the time between each save.
 But this can be replaced by a Javascript dropdown menu to select save interval.